Lifestyle and fertility

 A Canadian team has done some intriguing studies on egg quality in the aging rat (the older female rat’s eggs show very similar changes compared to eggs from older women), and most of those changes were reversed with co-enzyme Q-10 (Ben-Meir, 2015).
 As yet there is only a small study in humans (Bentov, 2014).
 The dose suggested based on the amount given in the animal model is 600 mg per day.
 That study was discontinued before enough subjects had been studied because of concerns regarding a technique they were using to assess the egg's chromosomes.
 However, there were strong trends toward a lower rate of chromosome abnormality (47 vs 63%) and higher clinical pregnancy (33 vs 27%).
 We can’t recommend it because of the limited experience of CoQ10 as yet in humans given for this purpose.
 Individual patients over age 37 may elect to take it, accepting any unknown risk.
 It has been taken for other reasons without apparent problems observed, but usually at lower doses.
 It should be stopped with a positive pregnancy test.

-One study suggested the female partner should not have more caffeine than one cup of decaf coffee or tea (5 mg or less) before and during an IVF cycle (Klonoff-Cohen, 2002), although two other studies showed no effect of caffeine in women simply attempting conception (Hatch, 2012) or with IVF (Choi, 2011).
-Chocolate contains about 20 mg per serving and sodas about 80 mg.
-The sperm are not as sensitive to caffeine, but the male should not drink more than the equivalent of 3 cups of coffee (one cup contains about 150 mg).
+One old, limited quality study suggested the female partner should not have more caffeine than one cup of decaf coffee or tea (5 mg or less) before and during an IVF cycle (Klonoff-Cohen, 2002).
+However, three other studies showed no effect of caffeine in women simply attempting conception (Hatch, 2012) or with IVF (Choi, 2011).
+The most recent large study found no effect on IVF or ICSI success of 1-5 cups of coffee per day compared with no coffee (Lyngso, 2019).
+That study did find a positive effect on live birth following IUI, which should be further verified.
+The sperm are also not sensitive to caffeine, but the male should not drink more than the equivalent of 3 cups of coffee (one cup contains about 150 mg).
 Larger amounts have been reported to increase sperm DNA fragmentation.
-Until further data are available, women having IVF should limit cafeine consumption to 0-2 mg per day.

-Neither partner should drink alcohol during an IVF cycle; studies have shown a decreased pregnancy rate (Hakim, 1998, Rossi, 2009) and possibly an increased rate of miscarriage (Klonoff-Cohen, 2003).
-However, when first attempting to conceive, in one study drinking 5-6 glasses of wine per week by the female partner reduced the time to become pregnant.
-With most adverse lifestyle factors a greater reduction of pregnancy outcome is observed with more advanced treatments.
+Neither partner should drink alcohol during an IVF cycle; studies have shown a decreased pregnancy rate (Hakim, 1998, Rossi, 2009), IVF Failure (Nicolau, 2014) and possibly an increased rate of miscarriage (Klonoff-Cohen, 2003).
+However, when first attempting to conceive, in one study drinking 5-6 glasses of wine per week by the female partner reduced the time to become pregnant (with most adverse lifestyle factors a greater reduction of pregnancy outcome is observed with more advanced treatments).
+However, two recent studies showed no impact of alcohol on outcomes, leaving the role of alcohol somewhat controversial.

 Men should avoid significant heat exposure to the testicles (hot tubs, Jacuzzi’s, steam baths) and they should not use a lap top directly on the lap (hot showers are OK).
 The testicles are outside of the body because sperm production and movement require a lower temperature.
 It is probably better to wear boxer rather than jockey shorts, although one study did not show any change in sperm function.
 Recent studies have also suggested that extensive use of a cell phone transmitting from a front pocket should be avoided (Agarwal, 2009).
 Trans fats also adversely affect sperm, so avoid doughnuts, French fries and Danish pastries and anything without a nutrition label that says no trans fats.
 Plastic recycle number 7 (polycarbonate and “other”) should be avoided.
-Polycarbonate is also in food can linings.
-Polycarbonate releases the hormone disruptor Bisphenol A. BPA levels have been associated with reduced sperm count and motility and with poor ovarian response (Mok-Lin, 2010), although any relationship of BPA to fertility and IVF outcome is not clear at present .
+Polycarbonate releases the hormone disruptor Bisphenol A. BPA is also in food can linings and the heat activated receipts we all handle (wash your hands).
+BPA levels have been associated with reduced sperm count and motility, decreased testosterone levels, poor ovarian response (Mok-Lin, 2010), lower follicle count, decreased egg quality, decreased fertilization, increased chance of implantation failure (Karwacky, 2017) (Erlich, 2012) , and increased miscarriage (Lathi, 2014).

 Finally, any discussion of life choices and fertility would be incomplete without discussing the effects of anxiety, stress, and depression.
 Various studies have shown a reduced success rate in achieving pregnancy in women experiencing these symptoms (Sanders, 1999, Smeenk, 2001, Ebbesen, 2009), and an intensive stress reduction program (Mind/Body) has been shown in controlled studies to reduce the time to achieve a pregnancy in couples just beginning to attempt conception and to increase the pregnancy rate with IVF (Domar, 2009).
 One study showed that certain individuals are more vulnerable to stress (Facchinetti, 1997).
 When exposed to stressful visual and auditory stimuli, those exhibiting greater increases of their pulse and blood pressure had a reduced chance of pregnancy with IVF.
 This study also indicated that reduced blood flow may be the mechanism through which such an effect is manifested.
 Stress can also be reduced by taking on fewer tasks, by relaxation techniques such as yoga, or even by taking off time from work during the ovarian stimulation through until well after embryo transfer, as full-time employment has been correlated with a lower pregnancy rate with IVF.
 Most importantly, reducing stress may help couples better cope with failed cycles.
 In countries or states that cover the costs of IVF, the primary reason for failing to be successful is giving up because they just can't tolerate another failed cycle.

 Actually, luck has relatively little to do with it.
 One of the most insighteful sayings is “it doesn’t matter so much what happens to you as much as how you handle it”.
 If you pay attention to the factors outlined above, and if you are persistent, you will be very likely to be successful.
 Even more important is to not let the infertility wear away at your relationship, including your sexual enjoyment.
-Challenges can strengthen the bond between you and your partner if you support each other and handle them together, and if you pay attention to all of our recommendations at www.erectile-function.com, you might well find your sexual relationship better than at any time in the past.
+Challenges can strengthen the bond between you and your partner if you support each other and handle them together, and if you pay attention to all of our recommendations outlined in detail in the book "Survival of the Firmest" available on Amazon/Kindle or itunes, you might well find your sexual relationship better than at any time in the past.